johbry17/21-deep-learning-challenge-neural-networks/README.md

 ## Description

 This module simulates a nonprofit, Alphabet Soup, seeking to select funding applicants with the best chance of success.
 The goal is to produce a deep learning neural network that creates a binary classifier predicting the chance of success.
-After building the first model, experimentation with the hyperparameters led to an optimized model that boosts the accuracy rate above 75% while reducing the loss below 45%.
+After building the first model, experimentation with the hyperparameters led to an optimized model that boosts the accuracy rate above 75% while reducing the loss to about 45%.

-A written report summarizes the results.
+A written `report.md` summarizes the results, explaining the data preprocessing stage and the choices made in building the original and optimized models.

 ## Usage